karel-brinda/Phylign/README.md

      the disk mode is used)
    * `03_match/` COBS matches
    * `04_filter/` Filtered candidates
-     * `labels/` Labels of the filtered candidates by query
+     * `labels/` Labels of the filtered candidates by query.
+        * A CSV: in each row the first element is the query-id, the other values correspond to the labels of the filtered `intermediate/04_filter/all_queries.fa`, in the same order.
+        * A json: keys are the filenames of files in `input/` (without extension), for each filename, a list with the id of its sequences.
    * `05_map/` Minimap2 alignments
 * `logs/` Logs and benchmarks
 * `output/` The resulting files (in a headerless SAM format)